 Data Classification and Protection Policy

-- Data classification will aid in determining baseline security controls for the protection and use of data in order to ensure:
+- Data classification will aid in determining baseline security controls for the protection and use of data to ensure:

 - The University’s statutory, regulatory, legal, contractual, and privacy obligations are met;

-- The University’s proprietary data is kept confidential as required;
+- The University’s proprietary data is kept protected as required;

 - Data is appropriately available for internal decision making as required;

-- Government and regulatory agency reporting is conducted in accordance with any legislative, regulatory, and legal requirements; and
+- Government and regulatory agency reporting is conducted per any legislative, regulatory, and legal requirements; and

 - Appropriate data and information are shared with the necessary safeguards to third parties.